Hong Kong’s best steakhouses

 Housed in Blue’s chic, contemporary industrial space is some of the best dry-aged beef in town.
 As well as popular picks like Australian wagyu and Argentine beef, the signature Spanish rubia gallega – cows that are left to pasture for up to 18 years before slaughter – is also worth ordering.
 It’s slow cooked to perfection, resulting in seriously intense flavours and a fantastic texture.

 An Argentinian steakhouse styled as an Edwardian Era ‘elite members-only’ club, Buenos Aires Polo Club is a cosy yet elegant venue to tuck into some juicy steaks.
-The beef here is entirely sourced from free-range cows reared in the Pampas, meaning the meat comes packed with omega-3 oils and minerals and tastes sweeter than your average hunk of beef.
-The house speciality grill is its Club Rub, which is marinated overnight with parsley, onion, garlic, salt, pepper and oregano, so the flavouring packs an exceptional punch.
+The beef here is entirely sourced from free-range cows reared in the Pampas, meaning the meat comes packed with omega-3 oils and minerals, and tastes sweeter than your average hunk of beef.
+The house speciality is the Club Rub made with parsley, onion, garlic, salt, pepper and oregano.
+The flavouring packs an exceptional punch.